4TUNE-Solutions/Retail_Management_System/README.md

 # RMSData

 *Keep in mind that some folders may be missing, because they are empty, and git does not show them.
-Also, there may be a placeholder file in order to show folder on gh.*
+Also, there may be a placeholder file in order to show folder on github.*

 Database project.
 - dbo ('database owner'.
 Database schema.)
   - Tables
   - Views
   - Stored Procedures

+# R_M_S_API.Library

+*Class library for communicating with database.*

+API Class Library Project
+- Internal
+  - DataAccess
+    - Methods for communicating with database
+- Data Access
+  - Calling methods from DataAccess
+- Models
+  - Data Object models for storing information about specific table